Topological invariance of quantum homogeneous spaces of type $B$ and $D$: Introduction

 This extension can be equivalently described in terms of its Busby invariant $\beta: C(\bbbt) \rightarrow Q(C(\bbbt) \otimes \clk)$.
 However, the author argues that $Q(C(\bbbt) \otimes \clk)$ is just $Q(\clk)$ again, so the extension is still specified up to strong equivalence by an index, which is not true.
 One way to see this is by the Kunneth theorem, it follows that the group $\mbox{Ext}(C(\bbbt), C(\bbbt))=KK^1(C(\bbbt), C(\bbbt))$ is isomorphic to $\bbz^2$, not $\bbz$, and hence all extensions can't be distinguished by an integer as claimed in \cite{Lan-1998aa}.
 Though flawed, the argument clearly suggests the need for a group, which is based on unitary equivalence classes of essential extensions.
-In (\cite{Sau-2019aa}), Saurabh used such a group, namely, $Ext_{PPV}(\bbbt,C(S_0^{2\ell+1}))$ group, showed that $K_0$-group is the complete invariant of the middle $C^*$-algebras of extensions in the group, and thus, proved $q$-invariance of quantum quaternion spheres.
+In (\cite{Sau-2019aa}), Saurabh used such a group, namely, $\mathrm{Ext}_{\mathrm{PPV}}(\bbbt,C(S_0^{2\ell+1}))$ group, showed that $K_0$-group is the complete invariant of the middle $C^*$-algebras of extensions in the group, and thus, proved $q$-invariance of quantum quaternion spheres.
+Recently, Giselsson (\cite{Gis-2020aa}) proved $q$-invariance of $G_q$ for any connected semi-simple compact Lie group $G$.
+However, for quotient spaces, the problem remains open.